-Having three distinct agencies (i.e., DepEd, Commission on Higher Education [CHED], Technical Education and Skills and Development Authority [TESDA]) focusing basic education, higher education and TVET. the trifocalized education system shall be rationalized.
-Coordination and harmonization among the pillars of the human capital development sector (i.e., DepEd, CHED, TESDA, Department of Science and Technology, Professional Regulation Commission [PRC], Department of Information Communications and Technology, Department of Labor and Employment, Department of Trade and Industry, and Department of Migrant

-Workers) shall be enhanced.
+Having three distinct agencies (i.e., DepEd, CHED, and Technical Education and Skills Development Authority [TESDA]) focusing education, higher education basic and TVET, the trifocalized education system shall be rationalized.
+Coordination and harmonization among the pillars of the human capital development sector (i.e., DepEd, CHED, TESDA, Department of Science and Technology, Professional Regulation Commission [PRC], Department of Information and Communications Technology, Department of Labor and Employment, Department of Trade and Industry, and Department of Migrant Workers) shall be enhanced.
 The Philippine Qualifications Framework, Philippine Skills Framework, and ASEAN Qualification Reference Framework will be cascaded and promoted by the concerned agencies, especially DepEd, CHED, and TESDA.
-Qualification frameworks of other regions (e.g., European Qualifications Framework, Arab Qualifications Framework), especially regions with high job opportunities for Filipinos, will be given proper consideration.
-Partnerships with local and international institutions to enhance continuing professional development, career development support, credit transfer schemes and pathways, and equivalency systems will be initiated to facilitate standards comparability and professional mobility (See Chapter 4).
+Qualification frameworks of other regions (e.g., European Qualifications Framework, Arab Qualifications Framework), especially regions with high job opportunities for Filipinos, will be given proper Partnerships with consideration. local and international institutions to enhance continuing professional development, career development support, credit transfer schemes and pathways, and equivalency systems will be initiated to facilitate standards comparability and professional mobility (See Chapter 4).